LGLTeam/Mod-Menu-Without-Overlay-Permission-Demo/README.md

 Sorry to disappoint you, but this is not a full menu project, just like a demo project and I have not implemented a fallback yet.
 You could try implement yourself, and make it ask for overlay permission and run service, if it fails.
 Don't cry if I don't want to spoonfeed

-Thanks to DarkSide for his idea and sent me his project, but I have improved the project quite a bit
+Thanks to [@DarksideH](https://github.com/DarksideH) for his idea and sent me his project, but I have improved the project quite a bit

 Preview: